 5. Make voting accessible and simple for a global membership.

-It was crucial to confirm the Constitution and By-laws so that we have reference points for carrying forward important tasks such as Board elections and implementing programs with the correct level of member participation.
+The Constitution and By-laws provide reference points for carrying forward important tasks such as Board elections and implementing programs with the correct level of member participation.
 As we all know, founding documents are living documents, subject to the evolution and input of our members now and into the future.
-With documents like these, we have to start somewhere and we the Board believe that these documents provide a sensitive and strong architecture for our work together.
+We, the Board, believe that these documents provide a sensitive and strong architecture for our work together.